Mixed Games Review

 Mixed Games Mastery Review razz equity

-The video shows charts of different important third street equities, which are a great way to get you started if you’re completely new to Razz or someone who’s been playing for a while but looking to structure their game better.
+The video shows charts of different important Third Street equities, which are a great way to get you started if you’re completely new to Razz or someone who’s been playing for a while but is looking to structure their game better.

-Other videos covering the third street also deal with concepts such as removal, going multiway, limping, etc. The removal concept is somewhat self-explanatory as you should keep track of folded cards through the hand.
+Other videos covering Third Street also deal with concepts such as removal, going multiway, limping, etc. The removal concept is somewhat self-explanatory: You should keep track of folded cards throughout the hand.

 Jake gives good advice in terms of going about this in the right way as he suggests keeping track primarily of low cards, which are much more important in Razz, it being a lowball game.

-The discussion of the third street is wrapped with some hand examples, where theoretical knowledge is discussed through actual in-game situations, really bringing these ideas home.
+The discussion of Third Street is wrapped with some hand examples, where theoretical knowledge is discussed through actual in-game situations, really bringing these ideas home.

 Playing the 4th Street